flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2018-02-16-theory-of-constraints-in-colour/index.md

   heading: `Theory of\u00A0Constraints in\u00A0Colour`,
   publishDate: '2018-08-02',
   author: 'Andrey Salomatin',
   description: `There are thousands of possible reasons for a piece of software to not perform well.
 Thousands.
 How many ways do we have of finding and fixing those issues?
-One.
-There’s one way we can do it.`, };
+One.`, };

 export default makeBlogPost(meta);